diogoftm/CA_E_DES/README.md

 Data Encryption Standard (DES) was developed in the early 70's and was considered secure and became quite popular.
 It uses a 56 bit key and block sizes of 64 bits performing
 16 round of Feistel Networks and permutations in the beginning and at the end.
 The secrecy behind the S-Boxes used inside the Feistel Networks led to concerns of possible hiden trapdoors and, most importantly, the key size has been too small for more than two decades.
-Another aspect that is not desirable is how slow the DES is compared to its competition.
+Another aspect that is not desirable is how slow DES is compared to its competition(e.g. AES).

 In this project we introduce a new cipher called Enhanced Data Encryption Standard (E-DES) that mainly aims to twist DES in order to be more secure and faster.
 E-DES uses a 256 bit key, maintains the block size, removes both permutation boxes, doesn't use sub-keys and the creation of the S-Boxs depends only on the key.